• Blog

 Experience the DECRA Difference

-When searching for the best roofing material, it’s hard to beat the durability, longevity and design versatility of stone-coated metal roofing.
+When searching for the best roofing material, it’s hard to beat the durability, efficiency, longevity and design versatility of stone-coated metal roofing.

 As the original stone-coated metal roofing manufacturer, DECRA Metal Roofing products have withstood the test of time since 1957.
-Manufactured at our facility in Corona, California, our products are tested above and beyond the requirements to ensure the quality that DECRA is known for is present in each and every stone-coated metal roofing panel we produce.
+Manufactured at our facility in Corona, California, our products are tested above and beyond the requirements to ensure the quality DECRA is known for is present in every stone-coated metal roofing panel we produce.

 YOU MIGHT ALSO LIKE